 The program provides support for the gamut of airframes, to include helicopters and will support USAF active duty, reserve, and National Guard and Department of Defense (DoD) joint warfighter, as well as Foreign Military Sales (FMS).

-RFP Requirements: The response is expected to be organized as shown below:
+The response is expected to be organized as shown below:

 |Executive Summary||5 pages maximum</span|